Sigismund II Augustus: Health and final years

-Unlike his father, Sigismund Augustus was more frail and sickly.
+Unlike his father, Sigismund Augustus was frail and sickly.
 Shortly before turning 50, his health rapidly declined.
-Being involved in many affairs and holding a large number of mistresses, historians agree that the king had venereal disease which caused him to be infertile.
-At 16, he also contracted malaria which further contributed to his inability of producing any offspring.
+Being involved in many affairs and holding a large number of mistresses, historians agree that the king had venereal disease which caused him to have fertility issues.
 By 1558 Sigismund had gout and since 1568 he also suffered from kidney stones, which triggered immense pain.
 He employed numerous medics, healers or even quack doctors and imported expensive ointments from Italy.
 By the end of his life, the king was losing teeth and vigour, possibly due to tuberculosis.
 Antonio Maria Graziani recalls that Sigismund was unable to keep standing without a cane when greeting Cardinal Giovanni Francesco Commendone.

-During spring of 1572, Sigismund Augustus became feverish.
+During spring 1572, Sigismund Augustus became feverish.
 Untreated tuberculosis made him feeble and impotent, but he was able to travel to his private retreat in Knyszyn.
 While at Knyszyn, he corresponded with his diplomats and nobles, highlighting that he was feeling well and hoped to recover.
 Great Marshal Jan Firlej denied these claims and reported that the king was bleeding severely due to consumption and was troubled by pain in the chest and lumbar.

-Sigismund died in Knyszyn on 7 July 1572 at 6 in the afternoon, surrounded by a group of senators and envoys.
+Sigismund died in Knyszyn on 7 July 1572 at 6pm, surrounded by a group of senators and envoys.
 The official cause of death given by the medics was consumption.
 His body placed on a catafalque and remained at the nearby Tykocin Castle until 10 September 1573 when it was transported back to Kraków through Warsaw.
 After transporting the remains of Barbara Radziwiłł from Kraków to Vilnius, Sigismund was building a church in the Vilnius Castle Complex which should have served as his family's mausoleum, however it was still uncompleted in 1572.
 Consequently, he was laid to rest at the Wawel Cathedral on 10 February 1574.
 The stately funeral ceremony, attended by his sister Anna Jagiellon, was the last spectacle of its kind in the Kingdom of Poland.
 No other Polish monarch was buried with such pomp and splendour.
 His death introduced an elective monarchy in Poland which lasted until the final partition at the end of the 18th century.

 Sigismund Augustus was the last male member of the Jagiellonian dynasty.
 The death of his childless sister, Anna, in 1596 marked the end of the dynasty.

 In addition to his family connections, Sigismund II Augustus was allied to the Habsburgs as member of the Order of the Golden Fleece.